 - Ruth K. Howland Soles Fund was established as a donor-restricted endowment fund held in perpetuity.
-Income from this fund is not donor-restricted. - Martha J. Atkins Fund is an endowment recorded as a donor-restricted endowment fund held in perpetuity, with the income restricted for maintenance of a shelter on Cape Cod. - O Grace M. Marks Fund was established in 1993 through a bequest from the estate of Elliot P. Marks, with the income to be used in connection with the spaying or neutering of dogs and cats belonging to year-round residents of Barnstable County in Massachusetts.
+Income from this fund is not donor-restricted. - o Martha J. Atkins Fund is an endowment recorded as a donor-restricted endowment fund held in perpetuity, with the income restricted for maintenance of a shelter on Cape Cod. - O Grace M. Marks Fund was established in 1993 through a bequest from the estate of Elliot P. Marks, with the income to be used in connection with the spaying or neutering of dogs and cats belonging to year-round residents of Barnstable County in Massachusetts.
 In 2008, the probate court in Barnstable County authorized an expansion of the bequest to include residents of southeastern Massachusetts.
 The balance of the fund is classified in net assets with donor restrictions and the income is also recorded as net assets with donor restrictions. - William L. and Eva Edgar Wright Fund was established as a donor-restricted endowment fund held in perpetuity.
-Income from this fund is not donor-restricted. - Selwyn A. Kudisch Fund was established as a donor-restricted endowment fund held in perpetuity.
-Income from this fund is restricted to support shelter dogs. - Ruth A. Safford Fund was originally established with donor stipulations that the money be used for the construction of an animal shelter.
-Using these resources, ARL constructed the Safford Memorial Shelter in 1985.
-Unless needed for future qualifying capital projects, the remaining funds are to be considered a donor-restricted endowment fund, with the investment income restricted for the operation and maintenance of the shelter.
-Since the fund may be used for future capital projects, the entire balance is considered to be with donor restrictions.
+Income from this fund is not donor-restricted.